 - Ad server: An ad server is used to store, manage and display ads to users on a website.

-- Affiliate marketing: Refers to the process of earning commission by promoting someone else’s products or services.
+- Affiliate marketing: Refers to the process of earning a commission by promoting someone else’s products or services.

 - Algorithms: The mathematical formula behind systems and programmes.
 Frequently used in relation to Google’s workings.